mpv-player/mpv/DOCS/man/options.rst

         to texture coordinates)
     vec2 NAME_pt
-        The (unrotated) size of a single pixel, range [0,1]. sampler NAME_raw
+        The (unrotated) size of a single pixel, range [0,1]. float NAME_mul
+        The coefficient that needs to be multiplied into the texture contents in order to normalize it to the range [0,1]. sampler NAME_raw
         The raw bound texture itself.
 The use of this should be avoided unless absolutely necessary.

+    Normally, users should use either NAME_tex or NAME_texOff to read from the texture.
+For some shaders however , it can be better for performance to do custom sampling from NAME_raw, in which case care needs to be taken to respect NAME_mul and NAME_rot.

     In addition to these parameters, the following uniforms are also globally
     available: